soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 ### Task 1: Delete Lab Resources

-1. In the [Azure Portal](https://portal.azure.com), select **Resource Groups**, open the resource group that you created in Exercise 6, and select the **Delete resource group** button.
+1. In the [Azure portal](https://portal.azure.com), select **Resource Groups**.
+Open the resource group that you created in Exercise 6, and select the **Delete resource group** button.

    ![The Azure Resource Group panel is displayed.
 The Delete resource group link is circled.](media/delete-resource-group.png "Delete the Resource Group")

 2. Delete Microsoft Power Automate flow that we created.
-Access [Microsoft Power Automate](https://flow.microsoft.com) and login.
+Access [Microsoft Power Automate](https://powerautomate.microsoft.com) and login.
 From the left-hand menu, select **My flows**.
 Select the ellipsis button next to the flow we created in this lab and select **Delete**.

    ![The Power Automate Flows panel is displayed.
 The ellipsis and delete links are circled.](media/delete-flow.png "Delete Microsoft Power Automate Flow")